nasa/oceandata-notebooks/book/notebooks/oci/oci_project_and_format.md

 The `cf_xarray` package allows us to interpret [CF-compliant](http://cfconventions.org/) attributes with xarray - for our dataset, this means we can use the data in `l2_flags` to mask for certain quality issues.
 [See their documentation](https://cf-xarray.readthedocs.io/en/latest/) for more information.

-L2 PACE data has multiple quality flags we could apply, but here we will only mask for `CLDICE`, the flag for pixels contaminated with clouds and/or ice.
+L2 PACE OCI data has multiple quality flags we could apply, but here we will only mask for `CLDICE`, the flag for pixels contaminated with clouds and/or ice.
 The names of each available flag and what they mean can be found at [this link](https://oceancolor.gsfc.nasa.gov/resources/atbd/ocl2flags/).

 ```{code-cell} ipython3
 if vi_src["l2_flags"].cf.is_flag_variable: